john-s-li/reeds_shepp_cpp/README.md

 }
 ```

-The attributes that can be accessed are
+The attributes that can be accessed are:

 ```c++
 struct Path {